GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/multitasking/README.md

 The multitasking tests spawn multiple test processes as follows:

-1. Create a lock file on the target.
+-  Create a lock file on the target.
-2. Loop `instancesPerTestPart` times:
+-  Loop `instancesPerTestPart` times:
-    1. For each enabled test from the sequential test run:
+   -  For each enabled test that supports multitasking:
-        1. If test is supported in multitasking mode:
-            1. For each test part in the test:
-                1. Spawn a test wrapper on the target that spin locks until the lock file is removed.
+      -  Spawn a test wrapper on the target that spin locks until the lock file is removed.
 Once the lock file is removed, execute the test part.
-3. Remove the lock file.
+-  Remove the lock file.
-4. Wait for tests to complete or time out.
+-  Wait for tests to complete or time out.
-5. Score the test runs using the same scoring functions as the sequential run.
+-  Score the test runs using the same scoring functions as the sequential run.
-6. Compare test scores to sequential run (see Scoring Section for more).
+-  Compare test scores to sequential run (see Scoring Section for more).

 By wrapping each test part in a program that blocks until the lock file is removed, the tool stresses the ability of the processor to detect many